-- Complete state-mandated attendance and performance standards during the program.
-To meet the 165 hours of required content level classwork, students will need to participate in additional scheduled class sessions. - · Are 16 years or older prior to participation in clinical experiences. - · Complete criminal background check prior to participation in clinical experiences. - Maintain up-to-date immunizations prior to participation in clinical experiences. - · Complete a minimum of 10 clinical hours and 5 pre-hospital calls after school and on weekends. - · Provide own transportation to all clinical experiences.
+- Complete national attendance and performance standards during the program.
+To meet the 165 hours of required content level classwork, and sit for credentialing exams. - Are 16 years or older prior to participation in clinical experiences. - · Complete criminal background check prior to participation in clinical experiences. - Maintain up-to-date immunizations prior to participation in clinical experiences. - · Complete a minimum of 10 patient-care pre-hospital calls after school and on weekends. - · Provide own transportation to all clinical experiences.